jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ### Create blobs
 Generate a dataset instead of importing.\
 300 samples, 2 features, 4 centers (groups) with a cluster deviation of 4.\
+*What is the different between a center and cluster deviation?*\
 Plot the data to check what it looks like so far.
 ```
 X, y = make_blobs(n_samples=300, n_features=2, centers=4, cluster_std=4, random_state=10)